-The British Food
+The British Food Debate

 Message: This site sounds VERY out of date!
 And no mention of toad in the hole, bubble and squeak, etc. I made a "trifle" from a Brit import yrs. ago. it tasted like library paste.
 Obviously, I need to travel to GB for taste tests myself.